 In 1609 when Henry Hudson sailed up the river that would eventually bear his name, he did so under the Dutch flag.
 Unlike his English brethren running to the New World for religious asylum, the Dutch company he represented was interested in one thing: to make money.
 Ultimately Hudson did not find the mythical trade route to Asia that he promised his benefactors, but he did find something just as valuable… beaver.
 The skinny jeans of seventeenth century Europe, beaver pelts where in high fashion and as a result beaver were all but extinct in Europe.

 When Hudson reported that he found a wilderness teeming with them, the Dutch West India Company couldn’t contain themselves.
 In the 1620s, after a fairly ridiculous attempt to settle what is now Governors Island, the Dutch decided that the tip of the larger island across the harbor was a better place to set up their lucrative new trading outpost.
 They would call it New Amsterdam after the capital city of their homeland.
 With nothing but a rag tag group of Walloons, the Dutch planted the seed of New York City.
 Their modest settlement, less than a mile long from the battery cannons to the infamous wall, would become one of the most influential cities in world history.
 As Russell Shorto claims in his book, The Island at the Center of the World, “Manhattan is where America began.”
+By 1664, New Amsterdam would become New York and the rest is history!

 The following are 10 things the Dutch introduced into American culture through its tiny island outpost on the edge of the New World.